Charles Causley: Reception

 According to the Norton Anthology of Children's Literature, "because his characteristic themes, preoccupations, and freshness of language vary little, it is often difficult to distinguish between his writings for children and those for adults.
 He himself declared that he did know whether a given poem was for children or adults as he was writing it, and he included his children's poetry without comment in his collected works."

-Causley stayed true to what he called his 'guiding principle', adopted from Auden and others, that: "while there are some good poems which are only for adults, because they pre-suppose adult experience in their readers, there are no good poems which are only for children."
+Causley stayed true to what he called his 'guiding principle', adopted from Auden and others, that: "while there are some good poems which are only for adults, because they presuppose adult experience in their readers, there are no good poems which are only for children."

 His close friend Ted Hughes said of Causley:

 "Among the English poetry of the last half century, Charles Causley's could well turn out to be the best loved and most needed....
 Before I was made Poet Laureate, I was asked to name my choice of the best poet for the job.
-Without hesitation, I named Charles Causley -- this marvellously resourceful, original poet, yet among all known poets the only one who could be called a man of the people, in the old, best sense.
+Without hesitation, I named Charles Causley—this marvellously resourceful, original poet, yet among all known poets the only one who could be called a man of the people, in the old, best sense.
 A poet for whom the title might have been invented afresh.
 I was pleased to hear that in an unpublished letter, Philip Larkin thought the same and chose him too."